 With the holidays fast approaching, many will flock to San Francisco's shopping mecca, Union Square.
 Escape the masses and eat as the locals do.
 Here are 12 favorite Union Square restaurants, curated by a neighborhood insider, sure to please weary shoppers and their taste buds.

-Hops and Hominy: Tucked away in an alley off Grant Street, this Southern-inspired restaurant features comfort food favorites such as shrimp and grits and skillet cornbread.
+Hops and Hominy: Tucked away in an alley off Grant Street, this Southern-inspired restaurant features comfort food favorites such as shrimp and grits and oyster or catfish po'boys.
 But don’t let the casual-sounding fare fool you.
 This experience is equal parts cozy and luxe.

 Bouche: This intimate French restaurant packs a big punch when it comes to flavor.
-Enter at street level into the wine bar, which focuses on esoteric French wines from small appellations.
-Upstairs, intimate seating sets the mood for a romantic dinner featuring a rotating list of seasonal dishes.
+Enter at street level into the wine bar, which focuses on "esoteric French wines from small appellations."
+Upstairs, intimate seating sets the mood for a romantic dinner featuring a rotating list of appetizers and entrees.

 Café de la Presse: This French bistro is the perfect spot to pop into for breakfast, lunch, dinner, or just drinks.
 Take advantage of nice weather, and sip a Kir Royale on the patio while people watching across from the Dragon’s Gate entrance to Chinatown.